 Next, the combination of the different personae and their corresponding journeys are presented in several internal workshops with representatives of the different departments of the client (e.g., finance, value chain, sales, insurance, etc.).

-During such a workshop, the representatives are firstly asked to discuss their main observations from the presented user research in mixed groups.
-Next, they get the chance to indicate gaps between the AS-IS and the TO-BE situation.
-Once having a common understanding on the identified gaps, stakeholders ideate on (collaborative) action(s) needed to overcome that gap.
+During such a workshop, the representatives are asked to (1) discuss their main observations from the presented user research in groups and (2) identify where they see today’s gaps between the AS-IS and the TO-BE situation to (3) define which (collaborative) actions are needed to overcome that gap.

-Once again, outcomes are consolidated into one visual representation of what the ideal user journey should be.
-This while guaranteeing the experience is fully in line with the brand’s value proposition, and responding to the identified needs coming from user research to deliver a memorable experience.
+Once again, outcomes are consolidated into one visual representation of what the ideal user journey should be, while guaranteeing the experience is fully in line with the brand’s value proposition and responding to the identified needs resulting from user research to deliver a differentiating user experience.

 3. Achieve Product-Market fit

 In many cases you will end up with a never-ending list of actions to achieve the ultimate ambition.
-Now, it all comes down to prioritizing these actions as most organizations simply do not have the means to focus on all at once (although your client will say they can).
+Now, it all comes down to prioritizing these actions as most organisations simply cannot focus on everything at once (although your client will say they can ).

-Bringing people from both the business and leadership around the table is key at this stage of the process.
-During such an exercise, actions are being prioritized along 3 dimensions: feasibility, business value and customer value.
+Key in this stage of the process is bringing people from both the business and decision-making side around the table to evaluate and prioritize each action along 3 dimensions: feasibility, business value and customer value.
 As a facilitator you better be prepared for some serious discussions.

-The final result of this exercise is a prioritized backlog of actions allowing you to build a first roadmap of activities to bring these projects to live.
-Depending on the hierarchical model of the organization, owners can be directly allocated to each project.
+The final result of this exercise is a prioritized backlog of actions allowing you to build a first roadmap of activities to bring these projects to live, each one with a dedicated owner.
 Once a selection of actions has been made, one can start building a Service Blueprint.
 This is a visual representation of the TO-BE front-end experience combined with the back-end service components (people, technology & processes) that are directly tied to the different touchpoint in your user journey.
 How to bring this Service Blueprint to life, is described in ‘What is a Digital Studio?

 As you can imagine, this is a multi-year exercise: leadership should be aware that the biggest chunk of work is in the tail of this approach.
 Only with a long-term and agile attitude, allowing failures, successes can and will be reached.